lyndskg/delivery-or-nah/README3.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+delivery-or-nah aims to empower users to make informed decisions about their purchases and save money by comparing prices between delivery services and establishments.
+The app serves as a valuable tool for cost-conscious consumers looking to get the best value for their money.

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.